PATRIC3/mic_prediction/README.md

 	- Antibiotic : The antibiotic the MIC prediction is for.
 	- MIC Test Method	: This is the testing method that is being predicted for.
 As of right now, the only data that is trained is that from the *BD Pheonix* method.
 The predictions will state this.
 	- Prediction : The predicted MIC value.
-	- Average W1 antibiotic : Average within 1 two-fold dilution factor accuracy for the given antibiotic.
-	- 95-conf low antibiotic : The lower bound for the 95% confidence interval for the within 1 two-fold dilution factor accuracy for the given antibiotic.
-	- 95-conf high antibiotic : The upper bound for the 95% confidence interval for the within 1 two-fold dilution factor accuracy for the given antibiotic.
-	- Number of Antibiotic Samples : The number of samples trained for the given antibiotic.
-	- Avg	: The average within 1 two-fold dilution factor accuracy for the antibiotic at the predicted MIC value.
-	- 95-Conf Low : The lower bound for the 95% confidence interval for the within 1 two-fold dilution factor accuracy for the antibiotic at the predicted MIC value.
-	- 95-Conf High : The upper bound for the 95% confidence interval for the within 1 two-fold dilution factor accuracy for the antibiotic at the predicted MIC value.
-	- 95-Conf Size : The size of the 95% confidence interval for the within 1 two-fold dilution factor accuracy for the antibiotic at the predicted MIC value.
-	- Number of Samples : The number of samples trained on for the antibiotic at the given MIC value.

 For certain antibiotics, the statistics for the given score will say "*prediction out of range*" when there exists no actual sample with a MIC value that is predicted for a given antibiotic.
 For example, in the sample output below, there exists no Ertapenem samples with a MIC of 8.